metoppv/improver/doc/source/metadata/Introduction.rst

     :lines: 2-6

 projection_y_coordinate
-    Number of points in the horizontal x-direction
+    Number of points in the horizontal y-direction

 projection_x_coordinate
-    Number of points in the horizontal y-direction.
+    Number of points in the horizontal x-direction.

 threshold
     Number of probability thresholds for the probabilities.